cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 All other parameters will remain the same during the upgrade handshake until the upgrade handshake completes.
 When the channel is reset to `OPEN` on a successful upgrade handshake, the relevant fields on the channel end will be switched over to the `UpgradeFields` specified in the upgrade.

-:::note
+:::warning

 Due to the addition of new channel states, packets can still be received and processed in both `FLUSHING` and `FLUSHCOMPLETE` states.
 Packets can also be acknowledged in the  `FLUSHING` state.
-Acknowledging will **not** be possible when the channel is in the `FLUSHCOMPLETE` state.
+Acknowledging will **not** be possible when the channel is in the `FLUSHCOMPLETE` state, since all packets sent from that channel end have been flushed.
 Application developers should consider these new states when implementing application logic that relies on the channel state.
-It is still only possible to send packets when the channel is in the `OPEN` state.
+It is still only possible to send packets when the channel is in the `OPEN` state, but sending is disallowed when the channel enters `FLUSHING` and `FLUSHCOMPLETE`.
+When the channel reopens, sending will be possible again.
-Should we explicitly add that acknowledging will not be possible in `FLUSHCOMPLETE`, since all the packets sent from that channel end should have been flushed?

 :::